PART 31: PAST MEETS FUTURE

 “Circumstances have, you know, changed over the last month too,” Chartreuse continued desperately.
-“I mean, my own detention with Carrie might have, like, invalidated what I saw.”
+“I mean, my own detention with Carrie after the drugs might have, like, cancelled out what I saw.”

-“Regardless, Chartreuse – if you know something about the future we’re going into, we could use the advantage.”
+“Regardless, Chartreuse – if you know something about the future we’re going into, we could use that advantage.”

 “Maybe not.
 But I think we need to have it,” Luci said.